TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Index.rst

                 The `Sitepackage Builder <https://www.sitepackagebuilder.com/>`__
                 can be used to conveniently create an extension containing the sitepackage (theme) of a site.
-It can also be used to kickstart an arbitary extension by removing unneeded files.
+It can also be used to kickstart an arbitrary extension by removing unneeded files.

     ..  container:: col-md-6 pl-0 pr-3 py-3 m-0